olewsaa/amateur-radio/pat-amd64/README.md

 As winlink and VARA are software running under Windows only some steps have been taken to address  the issue.
 The [pat](https://getpat.io/) software is a noticeable piece of software.
-Written as an alternative for winlink usage with support for a range of transports layers, o.a.
+Written as an alternative winlink client with support for a range of transports layers, o.a.
 TCP/IP, ARDOP and VARA.
 ARDOP has Linux support with source code available, but it's outperformed by the windows and x86/x86-64 only software VARA.